GeoscienceAustralia/galileoQC/AirGravQC Todo List.md

 ## Other

 1. Vertical axis of second plot needs to be in `xxx xxx m` format.
-2. Ditto for checkDrape, checkClearance.
-3. Ditto for checkSpeed.
-4. Ditto for checkRepeats.
-5. checkRepeats to be re-factored with the plot function (called four times) separate.
 6. checkSpeed plots need horiz axis to match criteria (maxDistance -> easting or northing; maxDuration -> time, maxCount -> Fiducial).
-10. Ditto ilsNoiseVturb.
-12. checkSafeClearance needs a plot_flag parameter.
+10. ilsNoiseVturb to have a label_lines Bool parameter which labels each point on the plot so that one can identify outliers.
 13. If there are lots of lines, and an error persists over all (or most) lines, then the report can be very long.
 Provide an `verbose=False` parameter which, if true, limits the report to the summary.
 14. Calculating the statistics of angular variables has problems with 0, 2pi.
 Find a fix and implement.
-15. DONE - `checkRawAGG` references the Lawin QC report.
-Replace this with an actual description in the Methods documentation.
 16. Automate setting of channel attributes by reading a channel description file.
 17. The Vinton Dome database does not contain flight numbers. reportFLights() BUG - should check for 'FLIGHT' attribute and report clean result instead of crashing. gw.reportFlights(dh, detailed=True)
-18. `checkOverlaps` The report could be more informative here - "all overlaps met the requirement", say
-11. DONE.
-Have `allChanStats` capable of reporting statistics on channels after mean removal and/or first differencing.
+2. DONE.
+Ditto for checkDrape, checkClearance.
+3. DONE.
+Ditto for checkSpeed.
+4. DONE.
+Ditto for checkRepeatLines.
+5. DONE. checkRepeats to be re-factored with the plot function (called four times) separate.
 7. DONE.
 All QC routines plotting a box-whisker plot to do it via a call to the same wp.plotBoxWhisker() function.
 8. DONE. plotBoxWhisker to have a label for the x axis.
 9. DONE. diffNoiseVturb to have a label_lines Bool parameter which labels each point on the plot so that one can identify outliers.
+11. DONE.
+Have `allChanStats` capable of reporting statistics on channels after mean removal and/or first differencing.
+12. DONE. checkSafeClearance needs a plot_flag parameter.
+15. DONE - `checkRawAGG` references the Lawin QC report.
+Replace this with an actual description in the Methods documentation.
+18. DONE. `checkOverlaps` The report could be more informative here - "all overlaps met the requirement", say